Fasttrack processor

 • There is a local administrator account on all computers that have the same password known only to the network administrator.

-• Executing users must not be able to get credentials of the local administrator account executing the installation.
+• Executing users must not be able to get the credentials of the local administrator account executing the installation.

-In the example below, a single 90mb exe file is produced that will install Adobe Reader 8.1 using a custom administrator account.
+In the example below, a single 90mb exe file is produced that will install Adobe Reader using a custom administrator account.

 Command line compilation